Built With Firefighters,

 • Reflective trim testing for retroreflectivity

-• Hardware testing (closure systems, clips, hooks)2.
-Moisture Barrier:
+• Hardware testing (closure systems, clips, hooks)

 • Water penetration testing